arnewohletz/AllMyNotes/source/howto/sphinx/build.rst

 Some changes, like in static files (e.g. css), that have an effect on a doc file are not rebuild unless the content of that doc files itself changes.

-In order to force sphinx to rebuild all sources call sphinx-build directly using this command in the documentations root folder:
+In order to force sphinx to rebuild all sources, call sphinx-build directly using this command in the documentations root folder:

 .. prompt:: bash